CookeRichard94/MD5-message-digest-algorithm/overview.md

 The four auxilary functions are described in the RFC document[1] as follows:
 ```
 F(X,Y,Z) = XY v not(X) Z
+X AND Y OR NOT X, AND Z

 G(X,Y,Z) = XZ v Y not(Z)
+X AND Z OR Y AND NOT Z

 H(X,Y,Z) = X xor Y xor Z
+X XOR Y XOR Z

 I(X,Y,Z) = Y xor (X v not(Z))
+Y XOR X OR NOT Z
 ```

 ****** CODE SNIPPET HERE ******